jarviscanada/jarvis_data_eng_AdhamElatris/linux_sql/sql/README.md

 # Table Setup (DDL)

-### -- Question 1:  Insert some data into a table
+## -- Question 1:  Insert some data into a table
     insert into cd.facilities (
     facid, name, membercost, guestcost,
     initialoutlay, monthlymaintenance
     )
     values
     (9, 'Spa', 20, 30, 100000, 800);
+### Documentation:
+This simple SQL query inserts a new record into the cd.facilities table using the INSERT INTO statement.
+The column names are specified explicitly to ensure the values are assigned correctly.
+The corresponding values are provided in the same order as the column names, respecting the data structure of the table.

-### -- Question 2:   Insert calculated data into a table
+## -- Question 2:   Insert calculated data into a table
     INSERT INTO cd.facilities (
     facid, name, membercost, guestcost,
     initialoutlay, monthlymaintenance